On Closed Manifolds with Harmonic Weyl Curvature: Introduction

 \section{\textbf{Introduction}}

-Let $(M^n,g)$ be a closed manifold. $\RR, \WW, \Rc, \EE, \SS$ denote the Riemann curvature, Weyl tensor, Ricci tensor, traceless Ricci, and scalar curvature, respectively.

-The study of the Einstein equation and its various curvature generalizations has a vast literature, see \cite{besse} for an overview.
-In fact, the Riemann curvature decomposes into three orthogonal components, namely the Weyl curvature, the traceless Ricci part, and a scalar multiple of the identity.
+Let $(M^n,g)$ be a closed manifold. $\RR, \WW, \Rc, \EE, \SS$ denote the Riemann curvature, Weyl tensor, Ricci tensor, traceable Ricci, and scalar curvature, respectively.
+In fact, the Riemann curvature decomposes into three orthogonal components, namely the Weyl curvature, a multiple of $\EE\circ g$, and a multiple of $g\circ g$ ($\circ$ denotes the Kulkani-Nomizu product).
 All could be seen as operators on the space of two-forms.

-The Einstein condition says that the traceless Ricci part vanishes and the scalar is just a constant.
-That is, for an Einstein manifold of dimension at least four, the problem of understanding the Riemann curvature reduces to investigate the Weyl tensor.
+The study of the Einstein equation ($\Rc$ is constant) and its various curvature generalizations have a vast literature, see \cite{besse} for an overview.
+The Einstein condition says that the trace-less Ricci part vanishes and scalar curvature is constant; thus, in dimension at least four, the problem of understanding the Riemann curvature on Einstein manifolds reduces to investigate the Weyl tensor.

-Our interest here is essentially about a generalization in terms of that tensor, namely harmonic Weyl curvature, and rigidity results.
+As a consequence, this paper aims to study a structure which generalizes the Einstein condition and involves the Weyl tensor.
+The outcomes are rigidity results.

-For an Einstein manifolds, S. Tachibana shows that non-negative curvature operator implies locally symmetric \cite{tachibana}.
-Furthermore, S. Brendle extends the result by only assuming nonnegative isotropic curvature \cite{brendle10einstein}.
-In dimension four, non-negative isotropic curvature is equivalent to a point-wise pinch of an eigenvalue of $\WW$ by scalar curvature.
-In addition, rigidity of Weyl tensor, when its $L^{n/2}$-norm is small, has been intensively investigated, such as \cite{singer92, is02, catino15integral}
+For an Einstein manifold, S. Tachibana showed that nonnegative curvature operator implies locally symmetric \cite{tachibana}.
+Recently, S. Brendle improved the result by only assuming nonnegative isotropic curvature \cite{brendle10einstein}.
+Those curvature assumptions are pointwise pinching $\WW$ against scalar curvature.
+Similarly, integral pinching of $\WW$, in terms of its $L^{n/2}$-norm, was also investigated, such as \cite{singer92, is02, catino15integral}

-A generalization of the Einstein condition is to assume harmonic curvature.
-If the former corresponds to Ricci curvature being a constant multiple of the metric, then the later does to Ricci curvature a Codazzi tensor.
+A generalization of the Einstein condition is harmonic curvature: the former is $\Rc=\lambda g$ while the latter only requires $\Rc$ to be a Codazzi tensor.
 This condition is also of interests due to its connection to the theory of Yang-Mills equation.
-Consequently, the topic has been studied extensively, such as \cite{derd82, kim11, hv96, tv05, fu15pinched}.
-In particular, rigidity results due to integral pinched conditions are obtained in \cite{hv96, fu15pinched}.
-Also, A. Gray shows that, if $(M,g)$ additionally has positive sectional curvature then it must be Einstein.
-In connection with our interests, harmonic curvature is characterized by harmonic Weyl curvature and constant scalar curvature.
+As a result, the topic has been studied in a wide array of literature, such as \cite{derd82, kim11, hv96, tv05, fu15pinched}.
+In particular, rigidity results due to integral pinched conditions were obtained in \cite{hv96, fu15pinched}.
+Also, A. Gray \cite{gray78} deduced a classification under a point-wise assumption.